 The presence or absence of these networks have great consequences for families.
 Stack (1974), whose work challenged the “tangle of pathology” and cycle of poverty belief about poor families (Aldous 1969, Bernard 1966, Moynihan 1965), found that low-income black families used social networks to mitigate the consequences of their economic marginality and to navigate their community environment.
 In addition, the type of networks created were a result of the strategies, mechanisms, and resilience to barriers faced by black women (Stack 1974).
-Dominquez and Watkins (2003) observed in their research on low-income mothers that social support and networks can work together to promote or inhibit quality of life and mobility of mothers.
+In their research on low-income mothers, Dominquez and Watkins (2003) observed that social support and networks can work together to promote or inhibit quality of life and mobility of mothers.
 Moreover, African Americans living in poor neighborhoods experience social isolation, lack resources (Tigges, Browne and Green 1998), and environmental stressors influence parents’ ability, specifically poor mothers, to use available social support (Ceballo and McLoyd 2002).

-Social isolation, a lack of support, and conflictual relationships with members of one’s social network have been identified as contributors to the risk of child maltreatment and neglect (Beeman 1997, Corse, Schmid and Trickett 1990, Crittenden 1985, Gracia and Musitu 2003).
+Social isolation, a lack of support, and conflictual relationships with members of one’s social network have been identified as contributors to the risk of child maltreatment and neglect (Beeman 1997, Corse, Schmid & Trickett 1990, Crittenden 1985, Gracia & Musitu 2003).
 These factors affect the quality of one’s relationship.
-On one hand, while the quality of social relationships has been found to be an important distinguisher between non-maltreating and maltreating mothers (see Beeman 1997), others have found that the quality and quantity of one’s social support is a significant predictor in the financial, psychological (Harknett 2006, Henly, Danziger and Offer 2005), and emotional well-being (Brown and Gary 1985) among adult Americans, as well as some immigrant parents in the United States (Turney and Kao 2009).
-Moreover, an association was found between families’ perceptions of the availability of social support as well as economic hardship and likelihood of being in poverty (Henly, Danziger and Offer 2005).
+On one hand, while the quality of social relationships has been found to be an important distinguisher between non-maltreating and maltreating mothers (see Beeman 1997), others have found that the quality and quantity of one’s social support is a significant predictor in the financial, psychological (Harknett 2006, Henly, Danziger & Offer 2005), and emotional well-being (Brown & Gary 1985) among adult Americans, as well as some immigrant parents in the United States (Turney & Kao 2009).
+Moreover, an association was found between families’ perceptions of the availability of social support as well as economic hardship and likelihood of being in poverty (Henly, Danziger & Offer 2005).

 Several comparative studies have been conducted concerning differences in consequences of social support networks.
 For instance, in their study comparing poor blacks with non-poor blacks and whites, Tigges et al. (1998) found that poor blacks were disadvantaged on nearly all measures of social isolation used.
-They were more likely to live alone, had weaker connections to mainstream society, less likely to have “discussion partners”, and were less likely to have close ties (Tigges, Browne and Green 1998:54).
-Studies such as Brown and Gary (1985) found that there was little difference between the social and support networks of non-married and married African American women.
+They were more likely to live alone, had weaker connections to mainstream society, less likely to have “discussion partners”, and were less likely to have close ties (Tigges, et al. 1998:54).
+Brown and Gary (1985) found that there was little difference between the social and support networks of non-married and married African American women.
 On the other hand, findings of other studies have demonstrated that poor single mothers tend to be more socially isolated than married mothers and receive less assistance from their social networks (Pearlin and Johnson 1977, Weinraub and Wolf 1983).

-Comparative studies that include both non-negligent and negligent mothers found that compared to non-negligent mothers, mothers who were negligent had weaker social support and more likely to be dissatisfied with the dependability of their networks (Gaudin and Pollane 1983).
-Moreover, the relationship of neglecting mothers were fraught with conflict, mistrust, and discord (Beeman 1997).
+Comparative studies that include both non-negligent and negligent mothers found that compared to non-negligent mothers, mothers who were negligent had weaker social support and were more likely to be dissatisfied with the dependability of their networks (Gaudin & Pollane 1983).
+Moreover, the relationships of neglecting mothers were fraught with conflict, mistrust, and discord (Beeman 1997).
 Through reciprocal agreements, however, some persons can mobilize others to participate in their social network (Stack 1974).

 Methods